The ColorPerfect Help System

 Delete Film

-In ColorPos Mode or in ColorNeg's User Mode, you can delete the currently selected entry in the Film List List Menu.
+In ColorPos or in ColorNeg or PerfectRAW User Mode, you can delete the currently selected entry in the Film List List Menu.
 Pressing Delete will remove the entry just for the current session unless you also use the Save button to save the current Film List to file.

 Save Film File

 Pressing this button will save the current film list to a file.
-On the PC (Mac does this differently) a file save dialog box will come up and allow you to replace the currently selected film file or to select another one or to enter a new file name.
+A file save dialog box will come up and allow you to replace the currently selected film file or to select another one or to enter a new file name.
 The saved file will then become the currently selected film file and if you exit ColorPerfect by pressing OK, it will become the default film file for the next session.
-Different files and different default files are used for ColorNeg Mode (*.negpos) and ColorPos Mode (*.colorint).
+Different files and different default files are used for ColorNeg Mode (*.negpos), ColorPos Mode (*.colorint), and PerfectRAW Mode (*.pfraw).
 Touch Up Mode has no associated film file.

 Load Film File

 Pressing this button will load the film list from a file, replacing any current film list.
-On the PC (Mac does this differently) a file open dialog box will come up and allow you to select a file name for the save.
+A file open dialog box will come up and allow you to select a file name for the save.
 The loaded file will then become the currently selected film file and if you exit ColorPerfect by pressing OK, it will become the default film file for the next session.
-Different files and different default files are used for ColorNeg Mode (*.negpos) and ColorPos Mode (*.colorint).
+Different files and different default files are used for ColorNeg Mode (*.negpos), ColorPos Mode (*.colorint), and PerfectRAW Mode (*.pfraw).
 Touch Up Mode has no associated film file.

 My Films